-Following the Great Kanto Earthquake of 1923, Yoshida embarked on a tour of the United States and Europe, painting and selling his work.
+Following the Great Kanto Earthquake of 1923, Hiroshi Yoshida embarked on a tour of the United States and Europe, painting and selling his work.
 When he returned to Japan in 1925, he started his own workshop, specializing in landscapes inspired both by his native country and his travels abroad.
-Yoshida often worked through the entire process himself: designing the print, carving his own blocks, and printing his work.
+Yoshida oversaw each step of the woodblock printing process—from design to publication.
 His career was temporarily interrupted by his sojourn as a war correspondent in Manchuria during the Pacific War.
-Although he designed his last print in 1946, Yoshida continued to paint with oils and watercolors up until his death in 1950.
+Although he designed his last woodblock print in 1946, Yoshida continued to paint with oils and watercolors up until his death in 1950.

 Hiroshi Yoshida was widely traveled and knowledgeable of Western aesthetics, yet maintained an allegiance to traditional Japanese techniques and traditions.
 Attracted by the calmer moments of nature, his woodblock prints breathe coolness, invite meditation, and set a soft, peaceful mood.
 All of his lifetime prints are signed “Hiroshi Yoshida” in pencil and marked with a jizuri (self-printed) seal outside of the margin.
 Within the image, most prints are signed “Yoshida” with brush and ink beside a red “Hiroshi” seal.